akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 weight: 3
 ---

-This guide will walk you through deploying a simple "Hello World" Next.JS application onto the Akash Network via The Akash Cli.
-This guide is beginner-friendly and requires no previous knowledge of navigating the Akash Cli or Akash Network in general.
+This guide will walk you through deploying a simple "Hello World" Next.JS application onto the Akash Network via The Akash CLI.
+This guide is beginner-friendly and requires no previous knowledge of navigating the Akash CLI or Akash Network in general.

 #### Before Getting Started

-You must have Akash Cli installed and properly configured along with some AKTs in your wallet(0.5 AKT minimum for a single deployment plus a small amount for transaction fees).
+You must have Akash CLI installed and properly configured along with some AKTs in your wallet(0.5 AKT minimum for a single deployment plus a small amount for transaction fees).

-Follow our [CLI Installation Guide](/docs/deployments/akash-cli/installation/#install-akash-cli) guide to install the Akash Cli if necessary.
+Follow [CLI Installation Guide](/docs/deployments/akash-cli/installation/#install-akash-cli) to install the Akash CLI if necessary.

 ### Check your Account Balance